‘Move On From Them’ – Mohammad Hafeez Wants Pakistan To Move On From These 3 Stars After Champions Trophy 2025 Performances

 They conceded 214 runs in 30 overs against New Zealand and 163 runs in 23 overs against India.

-Former Pakistan captain Mohammad Hafeez wants Pakistan to move on from the fast bowling trio of Shaheen Afridi, Naseem Shah, and Haris Rauf after their poor performances in the Champions Trophy 2025.
+Former Pakistan captain Mohammad Hafeez wants the team to move on from the fast bowlers Shaheen Afridi, Naseem Shah, and Haris Rauf after their poor performances in the Champions Trophy 2025.

-The trio has been Pakistan’s first-choice pacers in white-ball cricket for a long time.
+The trio has been the first-choice pacers in white-ball cricket for a long time.
 However, they have repeatedly failed to perform when needed.

-Their performances in the two Champions Trophy matches have been disappointing.
+Their performances in the two matches of the ongoing ICC event have been disappointing.
 They conceded 214 runs in 30 overs against New Zealand and 163 runs in 23 overs against India.
 Overall, the trio has managed to take only six wickets in both matches combined.

 Speaking on PTV’s Champions Trophy coverage, Hafeez expressed his frustration over the poor performances of Pakistan’s pace trio.
 He highlighted that when Shaheen Afridi, Naseem Shah, and Haris Rauf became the team’s lead pacers, expectations were high.
 However, they have consistently failed in major tournaments, including the 2023 Asia Cup, the 2023 ODI World Cup, the 2022 T20 World Cup in Melbourne, and now the ICC Champions Trophy.